-- Whether the children and their parents have different priorities and views. - The challenges that parents face when negotiating with schools and what you think schools could do to initiate and maintain an honest and open dialogue with parents and their children.
+- Whether the children and their parents have different priorities and views. - The challenges that parents face when negotiating with schools and if there are practices that your school could put in place to initiate and maintain an honest and open dialogue with parents and their children?